A High-Efficiency, High-Power Millimeter-Wave Oscillator Using a Feedback Class-E Power Amplifier in 45 Nm CMOS

 pre print, post print

 Juntunen, Eric; Dawn, Debasis; Pinel, Stephane; and Laskar, Joy, "A High-Efficiency, High-Power Millimeter-Wave Oscillator Using a Feedback Class-E Power Amplifier in 45 Nm CMOS" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 214.